Suicide Prevention

 - Put your safety first.

-- Give yourself distance between thoughts and action.
+- Wait.
+Give yourself time between your thoughts and taking any action.

 - Make your home safe by removing lethal means like knives, guns, or medications from your space, and/or turn them over to a loved one or trusted friend.